-To locate standard ducts, see Figure 9.
-For round ducts, see Figure 10 (page 15).
+To locate standard ducts, see Figure 10.
+For round ducts, see Figure 11.

 - 1. Measure from the rear wall or alcove and mark the centerline of the cut-out on the floor.
-Using the centerline as a starting point, draw the rest of the duct cut-out to the dimensions shown in Figure 9. - 2.
+Using the centerline as a starting point, draw the rest of the duct cut-out to the dimensions shown in Figure 10. - 2.
 Cut out the floor opening to within 1" of the actual cutout drawn. - 3.
 Measure from the top of the floor down to the top of the supply air duct to obtain the depth of the floor cavity.
-NOTE: The depth of the floor cavity shown as "X" in Table 4 will determine the correct duct connector.
+NOTE: The depth of the floor cavity shown as "X" in Table 4 will determine the correct duct connector. - 4.
+Determine which duct connector to use from the table. - 5.
+Measure and drill gas hole and cut out for cooling coil (if applicable).
+See Figure 10 or Figure 11.